st0nie/nvim-config/README.md

 `<leader>rf` run file

-please refer to the `keybind.lua` for more keymaps.
+please refer to the `keybind.lua` for more keymaps

 ### Nvim Tree